 Awareness of current regulations

-Candidates are continually assessed in their practical skills throughout the course and must attend for the full 8 hours.
+Candidates are continually assessed in their practical skills throughout the course and must attend for the full minimum 8 hours.

 We can do bespoke training and courses for running clubs at request for discounted rates.